top of page

 Update 11/12/2025: Edward's wife asked KDFA for correction or retraction on the false and misleading statements made by KDFA.
 The requested evidence of falsity, which she then provided.
 A further response from KDFA is pending.

 Update 11/8/2025: After 3 months in Ocean County, Edward's extradition hearing took place on October 22, 2025.
 Edward had already decided to waive extradition and continue the fight in Texas.
 After Edward signed the waiver for extradition, he was transported on October 31, 2025.
-The Habeas Corpus has been filed in Potter County District Court, pending Judge Dee Johnson's review in December.
-If she finds that his ineffective assistance of counsel deprived him of a fair trial, she recommends a new one be granted.
-She sends that to the Texas Court of Criminal Appeals, and they almost always follow the trial court judge's recommendation.
-Check back for updates on that; the judge will ask Edward's trial counsel for an affidavit answering the claims against him.
+The Habeas Corpus has been filed in Potter County District Court, pending trial court review in December.
+The trial court then sends it to the Texas Court of Criminal Appeals, who does the final fact-finding of the grounds for relief.
+The Habeas Corpus outlines it explicitly.

 Post-Conviction Timeline of Events